-TXT drop first teaser, announce May release for new mini-album
+TXT unveil teaser, release schedule for 'minisode 2: Thursday's Child'

-TXT have teased their upcoming new mini-album ‘minisode 2: Thursday’s Child’, and also announced a release date for the project.
+TXT have unveiled new teasers for their upcoming mini-album ‘minisode 2: Thursday’s Child’, along with a release schedule for the project.

 - READ MORE: Tomorrow X Together: “We tell stories of our generation, a generation at the crux of growth”

-Today (April 14), the group’s label Big Hit Music announced that the boyband would be returning with their fourth mini-album, titled ‘minisode 2: Thursday’s Child’ next month.
-The record is currently scheduled to be released on May 9 at 6pm KST, according to the first teaser for the upcoming project.

-The brief 20-second teaser clip introduces the boyband’s refreshed logo in light of their forthcoming comeback.
+TXT had previously introduced their refreshed logo through a special clip in light of their forthcoming comeback.
 It features a dynamic animation of the logo adopted for TXT’s last album, ‘The Chaos Chapter: Freeze’, which then morphs into a rougher-looking version in red and black.

 ‘minisode 2: Thursday’s Child’ will arrive approximately nine months after the release of ‘The Chaos Chapter: Fight Or Escape’, a repackaged version of their sophomore album ’The Chaos Chapter: Freeze’.